CaskAle/summit-pi-project/useful-linux-commands.md

 # Useful Linux Commands

-The vast majority of your work on the device will be done via a terminal.
-While this list is far from complete, here are some useful commands that will help you to navigate the linux.
+The vast majority of your work on the device will be done via a terminal and the ssh program.
+While this list is far from complete, here are some useful commands that will help you to navigate the linux command line.

 ## man